Andy4495/emulator-8-bit/README.md

 - Support additional file formats such as S-Records which would allow specific memory locations to be defined by the file.
 - Interrupts (maskable and non-maskable)
 - Support additonal processor types
+- HALT state handler in main execute method
+  - Currently handled in the main emulator module, but should be part of the CPU class implementation
+  - HALT should act like a breakpoint
+- Automated test suite
+  - All valid opcodes
+  - Corner cases
+  - All flag update conditions

 ## References